 If you are financially unable to offer a rise, then many business owners can worry about the impact of this decision on morale and whether the employee will ultimately look for another job.
 What can you do to combat this?

 - Be honest about the financial situation and why it’s not possible.

 - Come up with other incentives, such as staff benefits in the interim.

 - Set a date in six months’ time to review the situation so that channels of communication are kept open.

 - What to do when an employee queries a colleague’s pay

-The Equality Act 2010 expects businesses to have a transparent and fair pay system which complies with the principle of equal pay for equal work and which applies not only to salary, but to all contractual terms and conditions of employment, such as holiday entitlement, pay and reward schemes, pension payments and other benefits.
+The Equality Act 2010 expects businesses to have a transparent and fair pay system that complies with the principle of equal pay for equal work and which applies not only to salary but to all contractual terms and conditions of employment, such as holiday entitlement, pay and reward schemes, pension payments and other benefits.
 In a lot of businesses however this is not the case, and for whatever reason, there is an unbalanced pay structure, leaving them vulnerable and open to accusations of discrimination.

 One of the first things we do as HR consultants going into a new client’s business is a pay audit to understand the pay structure and identify any areas which could cause problems down the line.

 - Conduct an audit to understand who is being paid what (including benefits) and why they may differ.